neighborhood-watch-alarm/nwa/README.md

-# Neighborhood Watch Alarm System (NWA)
+# Neighborhood Watch Alarm (NWA)
-NWA is an open source neighborhood security system that is assembled and managed locally.
+NWA is an open source neighborhood security movement with an alarm system that anyone can assemble and manage locally.

 The client-server system consists of Arduino-based sensor devices, **alarms**, and a Raspberry Pi **server**.
 The devices communicate via LoRa signals and a TTN Gateway.
 The server sends text-messages when an alarm is triggered.